python/psf-salt/docs/guides/migration-recipe.md

 ### Shutdown and reclaim hostname

-1. On old-host, stop the old-host by running, `user@old-host:~$ sudo -h shutdown now`
+1. On old-host, stop the old-host by running, `user@old-host:~$ sudo shutdown -h now`

-2. Change the new-host name in DigitalOcean by removing the suffix or similar that was used to differentiate it from the old-host.
+2. Destroy the old-host in DigitalOcean

-3. Destroy the old-host in DigitalOcean
+3. Change the new-host name in DigitalOcean by removing the suffix or similar that was used to differentiate it from the old-host.

-3. On new-host, run `user@new-host:~$ sudo hostname new-host` to rename
+4. Run `user@salt:~$ sudo salt-key -L` to list out and `user@salt:~$ sudo salt-key -d old-host` to remove old keys

-4. Update new-host name in `/etc/hostname`,  `/etc/salt/minion_id`, and `/etc/hosts`
+5. On new-host, run `user@new-host:~$ sudo hostname new-host` to rename

-5. Restart the salt minion `user@new-host:~$ salt-call service.restart`
+6. Update new-host name in `/etc/hostname`,  `/etc/salt/minion_id`, and `/etc/hosts`

-6. Run `user@new-host:~$ sudo salt-key -L` to list out and `user@new-host:~$ salt-key -d old-host` to remove old keys
+7. Restart the salt minion `user@new-host:~$ sudo salt-call service.restart`

-7. Run `user@new-host:~$ sudo salt-key -a new-host` to accept new keys
+8. Restart datadog `user@new-host:~$ sudo service datadog-agent restart`

-8. Restart datadog `user@new-host:~$ sudo service datadog restart`
+9. Run `user@salt:~$ sudo salt-key -a new-host` to accept new keys

-9. Run highstate `user@salt:~$ sudo salt-call state.highstate` on salt-master to update domain name as well as known_hosts file
+10. Run highstate `user@salt:~$ sudo salt-call state.highstate` on salt-master to update domain name as well as known_hosts file